 Mr. Bianchi’s writing has appeared in War on the Rocks, China Brief, and ORMS Today, as well as in CSBA publications and in Chinese Naval Shipbuilding: An Ambitious and Uncertain Course.
-Mr. Bianchi is a Pacific Forum Young Leader and has working proficiency in Mandarin Chinese.
+He is a term member of the Council on Foreign Relations and a Pacific Forum Young Leader.
+Mr. Bianchi has working proficiency in Mandarin Chinese.

 M.A., China Studies and International Economics

 Johns Hopkins University School of Advanced International Studies